-at about 1 in a million doses, and would happen within Such reactions from a vaccine are very rare, estimated Any medication can cause a severe allergic reaction. a few minutes to a few hours after the vaccination.
+Any medication can cause a severe allergic reaction.
+Such reactions from a vaccine are very rare, estimated at about 1 in a million doses, and would happen within a few minutes to a few hours after the vaccination.

 As with any medicine, there is a very small chance of a vaccine causing a serious injury or death.

 The safety of vaccines is always being monitored.
 For more information, visit: www.cdc.gov/vaccinesafety/